 - Constructed and maintained by the State Public Works Department.

-- Roads linking state capital with different district headquarters are state roads.
+- Roads linking the state capital with different district headquarters are state roads.

 Total Length of Roads (statewide in descending order): Maharashtra Orissa Uttar Pradesh Tamil Nadu Madhya Pradesh Andhra Pradesh Kerala Karnataka Rajasthan Gujarat Bihar